johnrsibert/JonzPandemic/index.md

 distributions.
 The curve appears to correspond pretty well to the histogram, but in my opinion.

+##### Changes in the Case Fatality Ratio Distribution
 <img src="https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/CFRridge_30_23.png" alt="CFR ridge" style="width:6.5in;"/>

+Estimated long-normal probability distribution of the CFR for each day of the pandemic since April 1, 2020 scaled so to that the sum of the probabilities on each day sum 1.0.

+The right hand tail has expanded and contracted over the course of the pandemic  so that the probability of death appears to have been highest during periods when the prevalence was also high.
+Recent weeks have seen dramatic decreases in the the probability of death.

 ## Model Results (wonkish)